WormBase/website-public/README.md

         - Search and Autocompletion
 	- A example gene page and all the widgets
         - ACeDB TreeView
-	- JBrowse (to be signed of by JBrowse development)
+	- JBrowse (to be signed off by JBrowse development)

 - Coordinate with REST API development to have the REST API deployed to take preaching traffic
 - Pre-caching slow endpoints as described in [WormBase/wb-cache-warmer](https://github.com/WormBase/wb-cache-warmer).
-Monitor the progress and terminate the process when done.
+Monitor the progress and terminate the process when done.(The cache is still handled by Catalyst and Couchdb)

 ### Go live with a release
 - Login to the AWS Management Console, and navigate to Elastic Beanstalk, and then to the `website` Application.